World champs exhibition heat at Snapper Rocks surf major "transcends competition" (2024)

 Watching the same format rolled out at the Snapper CS over the weekend brought back a heady dose of nostalgia for those glory days of pro surfing.

-The WSL do a whole heap of dumb sh*t.
+The WSL do a whole heap of dumb shit.
 But it’s also important to congratulate them when they get things right.
 We all want to see professional surfing succeed, if not in its current tennis tour format.

 The latest champion’s heritage heat was magic bottled.